lyuboraykov/blog/_posts/2014-08-25-the-bad-side-of-automation.markdown

 Just make a confession:
 * If you have to click 150 links in a website will you click them or will you *make python do it*?
-* You have to deploy an application server - will you follow the instructions or look in (Dockerhub)[https://hub.docker.com/]?
+* You have to deploy an application server - will you follow the instructions or look in[Dockerhub](https://hub.docker.com/)?
 * You need a CentOS VM - will you download the iso and install it yourself or *look for an OVF*?
 * You have to donwload songs for your friend's car audio - will you download the by hand or get them from youtube with a script?